ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

-# RingCentral Video REST API Quick Start
+# RingCentral Webinar API Quick Start

-{! docs/video/beta-notice.md !}
+{! docs/webinar/beta-notice.md !}

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you create your first meeting on the platform in just a few minutes.
+In this Quick Start, we are going to help you create your first webinar on the platform in just a few minutes.
 Let's get started.

 ## Create an app

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create Video App" button below.
+This can be done quickly by clicking the "Create Webinar App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=Video+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+meeting+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=Video&redirectUri=&utm_source=devguide&utm_medium=button&utm_campaign=quickstart" class="btn btn-primary">Create Video App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=Meetings+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+meeting+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=Webinar&redirectUri=&utm_source=devguide&utm_medium=button&utm_campaign=quickstart" class="btn btn-primary">Create Webinar App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">